EugenieChabenat/objaverse-handling/README.md

 - the file where to store the new dictionary of uids
 - the worksheet where to store updated location of the downloaded models.

+##### Note
+In this version, the code takes objects iteratively, one after the other in the order they appear in the LVIS annotations dictionary.
+The selection is not randomized.